Boeing Cranks the 737 MAX Line Back Up to 47 Jets a Month

 The number is 47.
 That is how many 737 MAX airliners Boeing’s Renton, Washington factory is now permitted to roll off its assembly lines each month — a production rate the company has not been allowed to touch since the door plug blew out of Alaska Airlines Flight 1282 in January 2024.

-The FAA, which had capped Boeing’s MAX output at 38 per month for the 16 months that followed, quietly raised the ceiling on 28 May 2026.
+The FAA, which capped Boeing’s MAX output at 38 per month after the accident and only raised it to 42 in October 2025, cleared the move to 47 on 27 May 2026.
 The decision is the clearest signal yet that the United States’ largest exporter is finally clawing back toward the production tempo it commanded before MCAS, before the Lion Air and Ethiopian crashes, and before the most embarrassing year in its 110-year corporate history.

 Quick Facts